symlara/employee-tracker/README.md

 * console.table

 ## Usage
-Here's a walkthrough video of the application being ran within Terminal using the node index.js command: <!-- video link here
+Here's a walkthrough video of the application being ran within Terminal using the node index.js command: